vishaldwdi/LangGraph-OmniPotent/README.md

 pip install -e . && langgraph dev
 ```

-This will launch a local LangGraph Server locally with LangGraph Studio through Web.
+This will launch a LangGraph Server locally with LangGraph Studio through Web in your browser.

 To explore the data enrichment capabilities, consider a research topic and desired extraction schema.
 For example, you might want to research: